Cyb3rzee/Hive-Consult-GlobalFlow-Walkthrough/README.md

 # Hive-Consult-GlobalFlow-Walkthrough
-Welcome to the Globalflow vulnerable web application walkthrough by HIVE Consult and .
-This repository contain the comprehensive solutions to all the 10 vulnerabilities discovered in the web application
+Welcome to the Globalflow vulnerable web application walkthrough by HIVE Consult and Nana Sei Anyemedu.
+This repository contain the comprehensive solutions to all the 10 vulnerabilities discovered in the web application.

+#Overview